Table of Contents

 - Open

-for edition - Click on Quick Build to compile
+main.idxfor edition - Click on Quick Build to compile

-with all the index entries organized in a two-columns document.
+This will produce main.pdf with all the index entries organized in a two-columns document.

-NB: Do not forget to edit data.tex
+NB: Do not forget to edit data.tex.

 Important: It could happen that Texmaker is configured to remove temporary files while exiting, including

-.
+main.idx.
+That’s why the Quick Build herebefore includescp %.idx %.idx.bakto backup this file and not to loose hours of work adding index entries.
+If removal still occurred, simply restoremain.idx.baktomain.idx.
 Note that, consequently, the backup is not made if you do not build the document.
 So, mind clicking regularly on the Quick Build button !

 Making your index

-See this fork for a script (see src/add_entry.sh
+See this fork for a script (see src/add_entry.sh) to add new entries from your terminal.

 The only files to be edited when making a new index are:

-: Define the course attributes there (title, code, date, version).main.idx
+data.tex: Define the course attributes there (title, code, date, version).main.idx: Define the index entries there.

-File Structure
+idx File Structure

-file comes organized with a few example sections.
+main.idx file comes organized with a few example sections.
 Basically, one section represents a symbol, a digit or a letter for sorting the references.
 In this template:

 - Symbols are reserved for the Topics section (e.g. for providing the course structure)